 - a.
 Follow the Set Up Instructions in the equipment manual to prepare the equipment. - b.
 Inspect the equipment and engine. - c.
 Fill the engine with the proper amount and type of both stabilizer-treated unleaded gasoline and oil. - d.
 Read the Equipment Operation section in the equipment manual.

-- To start a cold engine, move the Choke to the CHOKE position.
-To restart a warm engine, leave the - To restart a warm engine, leave the Choke in the RUN position.
+- To start a cold engine, move the Choke Lever to the START position. - To restart a warm engine, leave the Choke Lever in the RUN position.